threepointone/glamor/docs/server.md

 this api is mostly copied from [aphrodite](https://github.com/Khan/aphrodite);
-render your component inside of a callback, and glamor will gather all the calls you used and return an object with html, css, and an object to rehydrate the lib's cache for fast startup
+render your component inside of a callback, and glamor will gather all the calls you used and return an object with html, css, and an array of ids to `rehydrate` the library for fast startup

 ```jsx
 // on the server